 The National Registration and Accreditation Scheme Strategy 2011-2014 sets out our vision, mission and strategic priorities.
 This statement has been developed jointly by the National Boards and AHPRA.

-- Support the National Boards in their primary role of protecting the public.
+- supports the National Boards in their primary role of protecting the public.

-- On behalf of the Boards, manages investigations into the professional conduct, performance or health of registered health practitioners, except in NSW where this is undertaken by the Health Professional Councils Authority and the Health Care Complaints Commission.
+- on behalf of the Boards, manages investigations into the professional conduct, performance or health of registered health practitioners, except in:

 The AHPRA service charter sets out the values that guide AHPRA, the standards of service you can expect from us, and the steps you can take if these standards are not met

 See our business plan that outlines our objectives for the current financial year.

 See the annual report for more information about our work.